nelliugj/Cybersecurity-projects-and-files/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because the deployment is done in a fraction of the time that it would typically required if done manually, and the configuration could be replicated on to other machines with just a few clicks instead of manually setting up the system.
+No configuration was performed manually, which is advantageous because the deployment is done in a fraction of the time that it would typically be required if done manually, and the configuration could be replicated on to other machines with just a few clicks instead of manually setting up the system.

-The main advantage of Ansible is that it is open-source, and allows a quick deployment based on yml playbooks (configuration files) that are easy to understand and modify if needed.
+The main advantage of Ansible is that it is open-source, and allows a quick deployment based on .yml playbooks (configuration files) that are easy to understand and modify if needed.

 The elk.yml playbook implements the following tasks: